ysraell/forecasting/README.md

 # [LAB Python] Forecasting: Principles and Practice
 [![Python 3.8](https://img.shields.io/badge/Python-3.8-gree.svg)](https://www.python.org/downloads/release/python-380/)

+`“If we could first know where we are and whither we are tending, we could better judge what to do and how to do it.”` *Abraham Lincoln*

 Exercises and others experiments in Python using the e-book [*Forecasting: Principles and Practice* (Rob J Hyndman and George Athanasopoulos)](https://otexts.com/fpp3/).